duct-framework/module.cljs/README.md

 When run in under the main profile, the ClojureScript will be compiled for production.
 This will be slower, but produce a smaller output.

+The module can be configured further with the options:

+- `:output-dir` - the directory to put the compiled JavaScript in (defaults to `"target/cljs"`)
+- `:asset-path` - the web server path where the compiled JavaScript can be accessed (defaults to `"/cljs"`)

 ## License